Children and Young People

 young people started BoxSmart programme

-referrals into sport and youth crime prevention projects
+referrals into sport and life skills programmes

 71